 Yes!
 There will be several non-lethal elimination methods available.

-I plan to eventually make a Kickstarter and put the game on Steam Greenlight, but not until the game has reached a more presentable and respectable state.
+I plan to eventually put the game on Steam, but not until the game has reached a more presentable and respectable state.

-At this point in time, I do not have any plans to allow the player to choose their gender.
+I would like to allow the player to choose the protagonist's gender, but it would require a lot of additional animations/models/voice acting.
 It is possible that it may become a "stretch goal" for the game's eventual crowd-funding campaign.

 I am grateful that you would like to help me out with the game.
 However, I would not like to ask anyone for a translation until after the game's English script has been 100% finalized.
-Once the game's English script is final, I will make a blog post and ask for volunteers.
+Once the game's English script is final, I will begin seeking translation assistance.

 "Yandere Simulator" was only meant to be a placeholder title.
 I can think of several very compelling reasons to change the game's name to something that sounds more serious.
 However, at this point in time, I am not yet ready to decide upon the game's final title.

 I have zero experience programming anything related to online multiplayer.
 It could take me a very long time to learn how to implement those kinds of features, so it's not something I can promise at this point in time.

 Instead of attempting to implement online multiplayer myself, it might be a better idea to find a volunteer – or hire someone – who has experience programming online multiplayer modes.

 The protagonist's name is Ayano Aishi, and the boy she is in love with is named Taro Yamada.

 At the end of the game, Ayano will confess her love to Taro underneath the legendary cherry tree behind the school.
 The exact nature of the confession - and the outcome of the confession - will depend on the decisions that the player made throughout the game.
 In short, there will be one ending, but with numerous variations.